justarandomgeek/vscode-factoriomod-debug/README.md

 ## Factorio global

 If the language server sees multiple mods it can happen that it thinks your `global` contains keys/data it really doesn't because some other mod stores said data in global.
-For that reason the plugin tries it's best to make `global` look like `__modname__global` to the language server.
+For that reason the plugin tries its best to make `global` look like `__modname__global` to the language server.

 ### Note